-Kate Moss’s Sister Lottie Wears Sexy Lace Lingerie In Raunchy Instagram Post
+Kate Moss’ Sister Lottie Wears Sexy Lace Lingerie In Raunchy Instagram Post

 Lottie Moss flaunted her enviable figure in her latest Instagram post as she posed seductively for a good-night snap while wearing only her underwear.

-Kate Moss’s younger half sister sure knows how to keep her fans coming back for more, and this time she exhibited her model figure by taking a mirror selfie in a sexy black lace lingerie set, which she shared via her Instagram stories.
+Kate Moss’s younger half sister sure knows how to keep her fans coming back for more, and this time she exhibited her model figure by taking a sexy mirror selfie in a black lace lingerie set, which she shared via her Instagram stories.

-The 20-year-old captured her flirty side as she seemed to be getting ready to go out, while a pile of clothes could be seen sitting in the background of her raunchy picture.
+The 20-year-old captured her flirty side as she seemed to be getting ready to go out, as a pile of clothes could be seen sitting in the background of her raunchy picture.
 While she seemed to be mostly makeup-free, Lottie wore her long blonde locks down.
-The caption of her Insta story read “BLUR,” all in capital block letters.
+The caption of her Instagram story read “BLUR,” all in capital block letters.

 The London model is no stranger to sharing provocative pictures with her over 200,000 followers on the social media platform, and she often posts pictures of herself in a bikini or sporting underwear only.
-In an Instagram post from September, Lottie shared a couple of pictures posing in her underwear, which she paired with a denim jacket, and captioned it with a message for the online haters.
+In an Instagram post from September, Lottie shared a couple of pictures while posing in her underwear, which she paired with a denim jacket, captioning the snap with a message for the online haters.

 “A big shout out to all haters and online trolls.
 Your negativity has been turned into love.
 Thank you @diesel for the support and to help spread the positivity!!” the blonde bombshell said.

-But Lottie’s older sister, supermodel Kate Moss, has recently said she “hates” posing naked as it brought back memories of how awkward she felt when she had to strip off as a young model.
+But Lottie’s older sister, supermodel Kate Moss, has recently said that she “hates” posing naked — as it brings back memories of how awkward she felt when she had to strip off as a young model.

 “There was no pressure to pose topless.
 I worked with a woman photographer, Corinne Day, and she always liked me with no top on.
 I did not like it at all when I first started,” the British fashion icon said, as reported by the Daily Mail.